Throw pillow

 A throw pillow, or toss pillow, is a small, decorative soft furnishing item made from a wide range of textiles including cotton, linen, silk, leather, microfibre, suede, chenille, and velvet.
-Throw pillows are a commonly used piece in interior design and come in a wide variety of shapes, sizes and decorative elements such as tassels and piped edges.
-The most common throw pillow designs are square and range from 16 inches to 24 inches.
+Throw pillows are commonly used in interior design and come in various shapes, sizes, and decorative elements such as tassels and piped edges.
+The most common throw pillow designs are square and range from 16 to 24 inches.
 In the UK, a throw pillow is more commonly referred to as a scatter cushion.